-The Swiss Import Promotion Programme (SIPPO) is a well-established mandate of the State Secretariat for Economic Affairs (SECO), within the framework of its economic development cooperation.
-As of 2017, SIPPO is implemented by Swisscontact, a business-oriented Swiss foundation for international cooperation and development.
+The Swiss Import Promotion Programme (SIPPO) is a well-established mandate of the State Secretariat for Economic Affairs (SECO) with the frame work of its economic development cooperation.
+As of 2017, SIPPO is implemented by Swisscontact, a business-oriented Swiss foundation for international cooperation and development

 Indonesia has an abundance of natural and human resources, giving it great potential to become an exporting country for global and regional markets.
 The production and marketing of sustainable agricultural, forestry and marine products can make Indonesia a highly competitive producer country in the global marketplace.
 However, many Indonesian entrepreneurs currently export raw materials with no added value.
 In addition, many BSOs require capacity building to increase their expertise about international business, including trade exhibition management procedures, trade missions, and study tours.

-Currently, SIPPO offers technical assistance that can help professionalise BSOs in four key areas:
+Currently, SIPPO offers technical assistance that can help BSOs in several areas:

 SIPPO Indonesia is managed by a team highly committed to export development with practical knowledge of international Business.

 SIPPO in Indonesia is managed by two highly qualified staff members with an understanding of private sector development.
 SIPPO as a BSO facilitator, works with BSOs to improve their capacity by providing trade show, sales and buying missions, B2B matchmaking services, and study tours to members.
 BSOs could eventually also provide training on export related subjects to Indonesian entrepreneurs.

 Indonesia has an abundance of natural resources and the export potential is promising.